udacity/nd101-c2-landmarks-starter/README.md

 		git clone https://github.com/udacity/nd101-c2-landmarks-starter.git
 		cd nd101-c2-landmarks-starter/landmark_project
 	```
+2. Download the dataset included below in the "Dataset Info" section.
+Note that this will be provided for you if using the workspace in the Udacity classroom.

-2. Open a terminal window and navigate to the project folder.
+3. Open a terminal window and navigate to the project folder.
 Open the notebook and follow the instructions.

 	```
 		jupyter notebook landmark.ipynb